Child marriage: Fear, poverty, social pressures, and a sense of protection

 An additional factor causing child marriage is the parental belief that early marriage offers protection.
 Parents feel that marriage provides their daughter with a sense of protection from sexual promiscuity and safe from sexually transmitted infections.
 However, in reality, young girls tend to marry older men, placing them at an increased risk of contracting a sexually transmitted infection.

 Protection through marriage may play a specific role in conflict settings.
 Families may have their young daughters marry members of an armed group or military in hopes that they will be better protected.
 Girls may also be taken by armed groups and forced into marriages.

 In many communities, there is social pressure to marry off girls at a young age.
 This practice is often justified by cultural norms and the belief that it provides social and economic stability.

 Climate disasters

-A 2023 study found that the increase in environmental disasters tied to climate change were contributing factor to a rise in child marriage in at least 20 countries.
+A 2023 study found that the increase in environmental disasters tied to climate change were a contributing factor to a rise in child marriage in at least 20 countries.
+In July 2026, an interim report on research done by Plan International and the University of Technology Sydney showed that the effects of climate change in Asia and the Pacific areas (specifically Bangladesh, Nepal, and Solomon Islands) were particularly pronounced on the lives of adolescent girls.
+The prevalence of child marriage increased in times of climate event stress, when families lost their livelihoods owing to flooding and other natural disasters.
+According to the International Rescue Committee, the rate of child marriages rose around 39 per cent after such an event, as the family could not afford to keep a daughter at home and pay for her education.